iychiang/owl-find/README.md

 -Large, easy-to-use input box
 -Spellchecker
 -History list that will keep track of what words you've previously searched for
 -Part of speech and definition of word
 -Word used in a sentence

+Built with React, Less, Node, Express, and the OwlBot API